MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/basics-service-service-scheduling.md

 **Tools**

 - **Schedule Board** </br>
-   The Dynamics 365 schedule board provides an overview of resource availability and bookings you can make.
+   The Dynamics 365 for Customer Engagement schedule board provides an overview of resource availability and bookings you can make.

    [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Use the schedule board to configure service activity](use-schedule-board-configure-service-activity.md)